 How to tailor your work experience

 Less is often more in your work experience section.
 Make sure everything you include is relevant and adds to your employability.
+Avoid showing roles that are over 10 years old unless you have only had one role with the same employer.

 Example of an Experience section